jrin771/StanfordQuadruped/README.md

 * Make sure to follow directions in the X11 forwarding section above.
 This is the root of most problems

 ## Help
-- Feel free to raise an issue (https://github.com/stanfordroboticsclub/StanfordQuadruped/issues/new/choose) or email me at nathankau [at] stanford [dot] edu
+- Feel free to raise an issue (https://github.com/stanfordroboticsclub/StanfordQuadruped/issues/new/choose) or email me at jrin [at] stanford [dot] edu or tamish01 [at] stanford [dot] edu
-- We also have a Google group set up here: https://groups.google.com/forum/#!forum/stanford-quadrupeds